OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-token-bridge.md

 :::

+### Prerequisites

+In this section, we will deploy the token bridges on both the parent and child chains, so before we introduce how to deploy, you need to run your sequencer node first.
+You can follow the step 1 to step 2 in [orbit-setup-script](https://github.com/OffchainLabs/orbit-setup-script) by using the node config file (You don't need `orbitSetupScriptConfig.json` file here) to start the related docker conatiners.
+You can check if your node is running by `docker-compose logs -f nitro`.

 ### Token Bridge Deployment Steps

 Following the [deployment](orbit-sdk-deploying-rollup-chain.md) and initialization of the Orbit chain, the subsequent phase involves deploying contracts on both the parent and child chains.